ForlinxEmbedded/ForlinxEmbedded.github.io/nxp/ok1046a-c2/_sources/OK1046A-C2_Linux4_1_14_User_Manual.md.txt

 + Chapter 2. is the fast boot/startup of the product, which can adopt two ways of serial port login and network login;

-+ Chapter 3. describes the testing process and results of the hardware interface resources and software functions, divided into multiple chapters, to test the product's hardware and software resources；
++ Chapter 3. describes the testing process and results of the hardware interface resources and software functions, divided into multiple chapters, to test the product's hardware and software resources;

 + Chapter 4. primarily describes the methods for updating the image to storage devices, allowing users to select the corresponding flashing method based on their actual circumstances.